TychoTheTaco/Twitch-Drops-Bot/README.md

 Use one of the following commands to start the container.
 Make sure you run this command in the same directory as `config.json`, since it will map the current directory to the `/app/data` directory in the container.
 If this is the first time running the bot, a `config.json` file will be created in the current directory.

-Windows (Command Prompt): `docker run -v %cd%:/app/data -i --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`
+Windows (Command Prompt): `docker run -v %cd%:/app/data -i -t --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`

-Linux: `docker run -v ${PWD}:/app/data -i --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`
+Linux: `docker run -v ${PWD}:/app/data -i -t --sig-proxy=false ghcr.io/tychothetaco/twitch-drops-bot`

 ## Raspberry Pi